rtyle/ping4pow/README.md

 0. `Stop`.
 When on, the state machine is stopped.
 Turn off to advance to state 1.
 1. Wait for `ping none`.
 Then advance to state 2.
+2. Wait while `ping none`.
+Then advance to state 3; otherwise, retreat to state 1.
-2. Wait for `ping all`.
-Then advance to state 3.
+3. Wait for `ping all`.
+Then advance to state 4.
-3. Wait while `ping all` holds steady.
-Then advance to state 4; otherwise, retreat to state 2.
+4. Wait while `ping all`.
+Then advance to state 5; otherwise, retreat to state 3.
-4. `Power cycle`.
+5. `Power cycle`.
 Turn power off, pause, turn power on and then start over in state 1.

 In addition, ping4pow exposes